bloominstituteoftechnology/web-guided-project-dom-1-solution/lesson-plan.md

   const linksfromNav = nav.querySelectorAll('a')
 ```

-👉 Exercises:
+👉 (6, 7) Exercises:

+1. find the following elements or groups of elements:

-1. Find all headings in the page and save them into a `headings` variable
+   - all the divs in the page
-1. Loop over the `NodeList` and console.log the text content of each heading
+   - all elements with a className of 'card'
+   - the element with an id of 'mainNav'

+1. do the same, but using CSS selectors

 ### 🚀 Using classList to add, remove and toggle classNames on elements